devJerb/aero-academe/README.md

 ![image](https://user-images.githubusercontent.com/102452883/175236588-481c2117-cba0-4ffe-9dfe-aa22f2fee264.png)
+# Academic Aviation Website ✈️

-# Brief Description
+## Brief Description
 An Aircraft Website that describes its functionality in flight situations wherein the maneuverability is discussed thoroughly; given are the simulations of such equipment in action.

-# Creation
-I've started to use the boilerplate creation through Bootstrap using the create-react-app requiring you to perform npx.

-You're able to use npm start, test, run, and build

-# Details
+## Details
-The curated packages fall under the node_modules just in case, though you can just do npm install and see the logs.
+For your packages to be installed `npm i` or `npm install` either way they'll work.

+Connected #Firebase as its mean for security though it remains disabled for further access.

+Run the project using `npm start` and see the provided `localhost:3000/aeronautics`.

+Voilà! the project is as good to go! 👏